cs544-wisc/f23/p6/README.md

 If execute of either prepared statement raises a `ValueError` or `cassandra.Unavailable` exception, `server.py` should return a response with the `error` string set to something informative.

+**Important: Your server.py can't make the assumption that stations table or the weather keyspace has already been created.
+Thus, your code your should check if the keyspace exists and if not create the keyspace and table following the instructions in Part 1.
+We recommend copying your `setup_cassandra_table` implementation and using it in server.py.**

 Making sure to save your `server.py`, startup the server by running the command:
 ```
 docker exec -it <main_container> python3 /notebooks/server.py